-Coming to the viewpoint of Cerro Tijeretas in the heights of San Cristóbal, it is hard to not be charmed by the breathtaking panorama of the Darwin Bay.
-Nestled along a barren coast bordered by black rocks this bay, with its turquoise colored water, offers a picture-postcard setting.
-Underwater, you may experience some of the bay’s local inhabitants, including turtles, sea lions, sharks, and multitudes of colored fish.
+From the viewpoint of Cerro Tijeretas in the heights of San Cristóbal, it is hard to not be charmed by the breathtaking panorama of Darwin Bay.
+Nestled on an arid coast, the bay, with its turquoise water, offers a picture-postcard setting.
+Underwater, you may encounter some of the bay’s most iconic inhabitants, including sea turtles, sea lions, sharks, and a whole host of colored fish.
 It is one of the few snorkeling spots of the Galápagos Islands that can be explored without a guide.

-At the end of the path, concrete steps on the shore will help you enter the water easily.
+At the end of the path, concrete steps on the shore allow smooth water entrance.

-On the other side (on the right hand side of the steps), the seabed is a lot more varied, with here and there sunken rocks that fell down from the cliffs surrounding the bay.
-It is Galápagos sea lions’ exclusive playing field where you can watch from the shore or the water as they race along the seabed.
+On the right side, the seabed is more varied, with here and there immersed rocks that fell down from the cliffs surrounding the bay.
+It is the Galápagos sea lions’ playground.
+You can spot them both in and outside the water, but most of them are shy.

-Among all the fish found around the bay, king angelfish, rainbow wrasse, and bluebarred parrotfish are the most colorful.
-Throughout your exploration, you will certainly come across schools of razor surgeonfish, Mexican hogfish (males are recognizable by their lyretails), or stonefish which are masters of camouflage.
+Among all the fish living in the bay, the king angelfish, the Cortez rainbow wrasse, and the bluebarred parrotfish are the most colorful.
+You will also probably come across schools of razor surgeonfish, Mexican hogfish, or scorpionfish.

-In the deeper parts, such as in the center of the bay, it is not uncommon to spot a common stingray, a common eagle ray, or a silvertip shark resting on the seabed.
+In the deeper areas, such as in the center of the bay, it is not uncommon to spot a common stingray, a common eagle ray, or a whitetip reef shark resting on the seabed.

-Darwin Bay is located on a natural site, where there are no places to buy food or beverages.
+Darwin Bay is located in a natural site, where there are no options to buy food or beverages.
 Bring some water with you.
-You will find a large variety of restaurants and accommodation to suit all budgets back in Puerto Barquerizo Moreno.
+You will find a large choice of restaurants and accommodation in Puerto Barquerizo Moreno.